PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Egocentric Embodied Supervision

 Samples that satisfy all validation constraints are retained and compiled into the egocentric VQA supervision dataset.
-Each entry records the sampled frames, the selected VQA mode and template, the generated question–answer pair, and the validation outcome.
+Each entry records the sampled frames, the selected VQA mode, the generated QA pair, and the validation outcome.
 This design ensures traceability and reproducibility.

-The dataset produced by the proposed data engine offers structured and logic-verified supervision that encodes action organization and hand–object interaction, completing the translation of egocentric video data into reliable training signals for egocentric planning and interaction reasoning.
+The supervision produced by the proposed data engine offers structured and logic-verified supervision that encodes action organization and hand–object interaction, completing the translation of egocentric video data into reliable training signals for egocentric planning and interaction reasoning.